GoodNightBuddy/Slider/README.md

-# Just pretty slider, nothing more :)
+# Just a pretty slider, nothing more :)

 Plain responsive(work with buttons of course)